floreography: a plant dance ritual

 QUEER @ HERE is a festival that was born in 2001 and that HERE is proud to revive 24 years later, in the context of the present moment and our continued joyful struggle for queer liberation!
 QUEER @ HERE will share concerts, solo performance, comedy, and more.
 QUEER @ HERE will take place on select evenings throughout Pride Month with performances at 8:30pm in the Dorothy B. Williams (DOT) Theater.

-Performance: Tuesday, June 17 at 8:30PM
+Performance: Tuesday, June 26 at 7:00PM (Doors open at 6:30pm)

 Runtime: 60 minutes